narayanareddy11/k8s-istio-github-action-pipeline/README.md

 This repository contains a robust CI/CD pipeline built using **GitHub Actions** to automate the deployment of the **BookInfo application** on **Minikube with Istio service mesh**, integrated with **monitoring tools (Grafana, Prometheus, Kiali, Jaeger, Zipkin)** and **security scanning (Trivy)**.

-📷 Screenshots (Optional)
-You can add screenshots of:

 CI/CD Pipeline Overview

 ![CI/CD Pipeline Overview](images/ci-cd.png)